lingsoft/spacy-lt-elg/README.md

   - morphological features
 - [tag](https://spacy.io/api/tagger)
   - part of speech
+- id
+  - unique identifier of this token
 - [head](https://spacy.io/api/dependencyparser)
-  - syntactic parent, or “governor”, of this token
+  - syntactic parent, or “governor”, of this token, expressed as a link to the head token's `id`

- [label](https://spacy.io/usage/linguistic-features#named-entities) tag and shows their starting and ending indexes.

 NER
 - `start` and `end` (int)